Skip to main content

 Are French Bulldogs good for apartments?

-French Bulldogs are widely considered one of the most apartment-suited breeds due to:
+French Bulldogs are widely considered very well suited to apartment living due to:

 • Moderate exercise needs